Crews called to fatal crash on Greenwell Springs Rd.

 EAST BATON ROUGE - Sources say crews were called to a fatal crash in East Baton Rouge Friday morning.

 The crash was reported around 4:15 a.m on Greenwell Springs Road and Lee Price Road.
 It's unclear how many vehicles were involved.
+The crash is being investigated by Louisiana State Police.

 FATAL CRASH: (Baywood) Greenwell Springs Rd. @ Lee Price Rd. sources say.— Ashley Frugé WBRZ (@ashleywbrz) August 30, 2019

-Details about the crash are limited.
+Details about the accident are limited.
 WBRZ has reached out for more information.

 More News